hamerlinski/slides-btaqc/slides/00-introduction/slides.md

 # Project requirements
 ## Blockchain Technology And Quantum Computation
 **Requirements:**
-- The blockchain should be implemented using a programming language of your choice, such as Python, Java, Kotlin, Go, Rust, C or C++.
+- The blockchain should be implemented using a programming language of your choice - no restrictions.
 - The blockchain should support the addition of new blocks containing transaction data, which should be stored securely.
 - The blockchain should use cryptographic mechanisms such as hashing and digital signatures to ensure the integrity and security of the data.
+Cryptographic mechanisms such as hashing can be achieved with external libraries like OpenSSL.
 - The blockchain should support consensus mechanisms such as proof-of-work or proof-of-stake to ensure the validity of the blocks.